 CV axle replacement cost usually lands between $350 and $950 per axle installed for most South Jersey drivers in 2026.
-Common front-wheel-drive sedans are usually closer to the lower or middle of that range.
-All-wheel-drive vehicles, trucks, SUVs, European models, seized axle nuts, rusted suspension hardware, and damaged transmission seals can push the repair higher.
+Both front axles usually run $700 to $1,700+ when both sides are worn, rusted, or being replaced together.
+A torn CV boot caught early can cost less than a full axle, while AWD vehicles, trucks, SUVs, European models, seized axle nuts, rusted suspension hardware, and damaged axle seals can push the repair higher.

 AutoBlast in Audubon, NJ diagnoses CV axle noise, torn boots, vibration, wheel bearing noise, suspension wear, and transmission-related symptoms together so you do not pay for the wrong repair.
-If your car clicks when turning or shakes when accelerating, call (856) 546-8880 for a local inspection and estimate.
+If your car clicks when turning, shakes when accelerating, or has grease around the inside of a wheel, call (856) 546-8880 for a local inspection and estimate.

 |---|---|---|